Winds of change blow on day of upsets at French Open - WHIZ News

 “She was everywhere,” said Halep, who had been on a career-best winning streak of 17 matches.
 “I will have a chocolate and I will be better tomorrow.”

-Adding to a sense that winds of change are blowing across women’s tennis at this French Open pushed back by the coronavirus from its usual May-June spot, Italian qualifier Martina Trevisan ousted fifth-seeded Kiki Bertens moments later, winning 6-4, 6-4 on Court Suzanne Lenglen.
+Adding to a sense that winds of change are blowing across women’s tennis, Italian qualifier Martina Trevisan ousted fifth-seeded Kiki Bertens moments later, winning 6-4, 6-4 on Court Suzanne Lenglen.

+With three Roland Garros debutants — Trevisan, Argentinian qualifier Nadia Podoroska and Paula Badosa of Spain — playing in the fourth round, the French Open’s second week has already been one of new faces.
+Halep and Bertens had been among just six seeded women who made the last 16.
+And sixth-seeded Serena Williams’ pursuit of a record-tying 24th major title ended with an Achilles injury after her first-round win.

+“At this level nobody surprises anybody anymore,” said Halep.
+“Everyone has a big level.”

-She tossed her racket in delight after sealing the victory with a backhand lob from the baseline that her Dutch foe, who’d been serving to stay in the match, could only watch as it soared over her head and plopped in.
+The 159th-ranked Trevisan tossed her racket in delight after sealing her victory with a backhand lob from the baseline that her Dutch foe, who’d been serving to stay in the match, could only watch as it soared over her head and plopped in.
+Trevisan didn’t see the ball land but Bertens’ reaction told her the match was won.

+“I saw the face of Bertens that was a little bit sad, so I said, ‘Yeah, it is in,'” she said.

+Trevisan dropped tennis for about 4 1/2 years from late 2009 to early 2014, and recently wrote in a blog post that she had dealt with anorexia after her father, a former professional soccer player, battled medical problems.

 Swiatek, the only teenager who reached the fourth round, and Trevisan, one of two qualifiers who got that far, will now play each other in what will be a first Grand Slam quarterfinal for them both.